gregchu/sudoku/readme.md

 # Usage

 ```
-docker compose
+sh docker_build.sh
 python solver.py sudoku.txt
 ```
 Expected output: `sudoku.log`

 # Approaches

 In the large space of potential approaches for Sudoku solvers, I started with the simplest, non-exhaustive approach, and measured the performance.
-Then, by applying a single heuristic to this approach, I was able to reach a satisfactory level of performance.
+Then, by applying a single Sudoku-specific heuristic to this approach, I was able to reach a satisfactory level of performance.

-Brute-force wasn't an option as a first approach since the complexity is `O(n^m)`, where `n` is the number of potential values per cell (9) and `m` is the number of unsolved cells.
+Brute-force wasn't an option as a first approach since the complexity is `O(n^m)`, where `n` is the number of possible values per cell (9) and `m` is the number of unsolved cells.

 ## 1. Depth first search with backtracking

 ### **Algorithm:**
 1. Find the first unsolved cell (in raster-scan order)
     a.
 If we cannot find an unsolved cell, the board is solved (base case)
-2. For each candidate (1-9)
+2. For each possible value (1-9)
     a.
-If candidate is valid (does not break Sudoku rules), assign that cell with candidate, and return (recurse) to step 1.
+If value is valid (does not break Sudoku rules), assign that cell with value, and return (recurse) to step 1.
-3. If no candidates in step 2) are valid, backtrack up the decision tree and try a new candidate for the previous node
+3. If no values in step 2) are valid, undo the value assignment, backtrack up the tree and try a new value for the previous node

 ### **Pseudocode:**
 ```
 func solve(board):
-    coordinate = find_first_unsolved_cell(board)
+    pos = find_unsolved_cell(board)
-    if no coordinate exists:
+    if no pos exists:
         return True

-    for each candidate:
+    for each value:
-        if is_valid(candidate):
+        if is_valid(board, pos, value):
-            board[coordinate] = candidate_value
+            board[pos] = value
             if solve(board):
                 return True
-            board[coordinate] = UNSOVLVED_VALUE
+        undo(board[pos])
     return False
 ```